Hurt At Work? Protect Your Right To Receive Benefits.

-At Kelly, Parker & Cohen, we know that workers’ compensation benefits need to be substantial and fairly compensate the injured worker.
+At Kelly, Parker & Cohen, LLP, we know that workers’ compensation benefits need to be substantial and fairly compensate the injured worker.
 Our experienced Harrisburg workers’ compensation attorneys have the resources available to ensure your rights under Pennsylvania’s workers’ compensation laws are protected.
-Learn about your rights today by calling us at (717) 208-2622.
+Learn about your rights today by calling us at 844-876-4138.
 We provide the help you deserve.

-- Report Your Work Injury to Your Employer.
+1. Report Your Work Injury To Your Employer

-If you have been injured you must report your work injury or illness to your employer within 120 days of its occurrence.
+If you have been injured, you must report your work injury or illness to your employer within 120 days of its occurrence.
 Failure to report your injury within 120 days may preclude you from recovering workers’ compensation benefits.
-To receive medical and wage loss payments from the date you were injured, you must report the injury to your employer within 21 days of its occurring.
-Failure to report the workers’ compensation injury within 21 days of its occurring, may result in benefits not being paid from the date of the injury.
+To receive medical and wage loss payments from the date you were injured, you must report the injury to your employer within 21 days of its occurrence.
+Failure to report the workers’ compensation injury within 21 days of its occurrence may result in benefits not being paid from the date of the injury.

-- Seek Medical Treatment from a Panel Physician
+2. Seek Medical Treatment From A Panel Physician

-Keep a detailed, ongoing log of all healthcare providers you treat with for your injuries.
+Keep a detailed, ongoing log of all health care providers who treat you for your injuries.
 Additionally, keep track of all expenses related to your injuries, including prescription receipts, mileage for trips to doctors and physical therapy, co-pays, home health expenses, etc. You may be entitled to reimbursement for these costs.

 Document the names and contact information for all witnesses to the incident and provide them to your workers’ compensation attorney.
 Additionally, take notice of any video surveillance that may be in the area, as it may help in proving your case.

 If you or a loved one has sustained a work injury, now is the time to act to protect your legal rights!
 The law provides very narrow windows to seek compensation.
-Kelly, Parker & Cohen can be reached 24/7 through our website’s chat box, Contact Us form, or simply by calling us at (717) 208-2622.
+Our firm, Kelly, Parker & Cohen, LLP, can be reached 24/7 through our website’s chatbox, Contact Us form, or simply by calling us at 844-876-4138.
 Call now to schedule a free case evaluation!